-program's help file for more information.
-Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound.
-Make sure your speakers are designed for computer use.
-If your speakers have a muting button, set the button to off.
-The muting button on the wireless keyboard or the remote commander may have been pressed.
-Press the button once again.
-The volume may have been turned off with the volume down button on the wireless keyboard or the remote commander.
-Press the volume up button to turn up the volume loud enough to hear sound.
-If your speakers require external power, make sure the speakers are connected to a power source.
-See the manual that came with your speakers for more information.
-Check the Windows volume controls by clicking the volume icon on the taskbar.

-Your sound output device may have been incorrectly configured.
-To configure the sound output device, see How do I change the sound output device? (page 181).
+- □ If you are using a program that has its own volume control, make sure the volume control is properly set.
+See the program's help file for more information. - □ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound. - □ Make sure your speakers are designed for computer use. - □ If your speakers have a muting button, set the button to off. - □ The volume may have been turned off by the muting button on the wireless keyboard or the remote commander.
+Press the button once again. - □ The volume may have been minimized by the volume down button on the wireless keyboard or the remote commander.
+Press the volume up button to turn up the volume loud enough to hear sound. - □ If your speakers require external power, make sure the speakers are connected to a power source.
+See the manual that came with your speakers for more information. - Check the Windows volume controls by clicking the volume icon on the taskbar. - □ Your sound output device may have been incorrectly configured.
+To configure the sound output device, see How do I change the sound output device? (page 188).